tarwn/lessthandot-hugo/blogs/content/posts/2012-02-08-it-s-hard-to-be.md

 What does this _mean_?
 (Please laugh at that.)
 Remember, to calculate median, we have to determine the middle row.
 This will vary depending on whether we have an even or odd number of rows.
 So, for a salesperson with an even number of orders, it is getting the two in the middle.
 For a salesperson with an odd number of orders, it is getting the one in the middle.

 The next query will find the average of the two middle values, if necessary.
-If the two middle values are not the same, it will return a value that is not in the data set (and that’s OK!).
+If the two middle values are not the same, it will return a value that is not in the data set (and that's OK!).

 sql
 WITH OrdersBySP (SPID, Value, RowNum, CountOrders) AS